chef/chef-web-docs/content/custom_resources.md

 1. Defining a cookbook named `website`
 2. Defining two properties
 3. Defining an action
-4. For the action, defining the steps to configure the system using resources that are built into Chef
+4. For the action, defining the steps to configure the system using resources that are built into Chef Infra
 5. Creating two templates that support the custom resource
 6. Adding the resource to a recipe